 - welfare and financial information

-You can find more information about studying at the Royal Conservatoire of Scotland in the Student Support Services Information booklet.
+You can find more information about studying at the Royal Conservatoire of Scotland in the Student Support Service Booklet.

 Information for assessors